Academics

 Homework

-Final Projects
+Final critiques

-Final Exhibitions
+Final exhibitions

 At the end of the program your work will be exhibited for friends, family and the general public to experience.